Body Program: Unlock your healthiest body yet. Start now

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.

 So, what's the secret behind Mounjaro's success at aiding with weight loss?
 It all comes down to how it acts on receptors in the body.
 Mounjaro binds to two key receptors: the GLP-1 receptor and the GIP receptor.
-It mimics the actions of two naturally-occuring hormones that bind those receptors that cause a cascade of effects when we eat.
+It mimics the actions of two naturally occurring hormones that bind those receptors that cause a cascade of effects when we eat.

 Often called incretin hormones, GLP-1 and GIP are involved in regulating how much insulin the pancreas releases into the bloodstream after a meal, how quickly the stomach empties itself of food, and how your brain regulates your appetite, among other things.
 These hormonal effects naturally kick into gear when we eat, but without Mounjaro, these effects last only for a few minutes.

-When you introduce Mounjaro into your system, it binds to GLP-1 and GIP receptors, but stays active for about a week (hence, those weekly shots).
+When you introduce Mounjaro into your system, it binds to GLP-1 and GIP receptors but stays active for about a week (hence, those weekly shots).
 This prolonged activation means your body can better manage blood sugar levels and control your appetite, ultimately leading to weight loss.

 How much weight can you lose on Mounjaro?